emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 #.
 Does the branch, and its merge, build and pass tests?

    CI should have run builds of both the branch, and a *trial merge* [#trial-merge]_ of the pull request with master.
-Success by CI is a strong indication that `the merging procedure`_ will be quick and successful.
+Recent success by CI is a strong indication that `the merging procedure`_ will be quick and successful.

-   [FIXME: The trial merge might be quite old if the pull request has been sitting around for a while.
-How to get an up-to-date one?
-RB 2023-02-10]

    Look for build results in the pull request on GitHub.
 Expand "Show all checks", and look for build success messages for both the